-I accidentally created a direct segment to the wrong client in Link.
+I accidentally created a direct segment to the wrong client in Data Studio.
 What should I do?

-If there was an accident or mistake when creating a segment, please reach out to the Link Ops team.
+If there was an accident or mistake when creating a segment, please reach out to the Data Studio Ops team.

-How will my data appear in the various activation channels (i.e. Trade Desk, Link Store)?
+How will my data appear in the various activation channels (i.e. Trade Desk, Data Studio Store)?

-Link Store – Segments show up in the Link store with the Segment Name, Description of the segment, Price, category, Type, and Seller.
+Data Studio Store – Segments show up in the Data Studio store with the Segment Name, Description of the segment, Price, category, Type, and Seller.
 Segments can be found in the store by browsing through the list, or users can search by Name, Description, Type, and Tags

 The Trade Desk – When logged into The Trade Desk, users can find their segments by selecting “Data Platform” in the Menu Bar.
 Check “Salesforce DMP Link” from the list on the left, and all segments will be displayed.